 Another way of understanding the LEP license (since it is unique to CA) is this: Real psychologists (i.e. doctors who are licensed through the BOP) could become licensed for independent practice in another state if they chose to move.
 The vast majority of LEPs could not.

-Dr. M.’s Editorial: It would seem that these twin pseudo-psychologists (LEPs and school) were concocted by “our” government in order to substantially dumb down the rigorous and lengthy requirements needed to become a real psychologist.
-After all, training to become a real psychologist exceeds those of nearly all other doctors.
-“Our” government needed an army of undereducated-but-overpaid educrats to act as gatekeepers to the wasteland known as “special education.”
-Who better to do this than a teacher with a master’s degree in “testing?”
+It would seem that these twin pseudo-psychologists (LEPs and school) were concocted by “our” government in order to substantially dumb down the rigorous and lengthy requirements needed to become a real psychologist.
+After all, training to become a licensed psychologist exceeds those of nearly all other doctors.

 Consider the following 3 factors when buying services or accepting services for your child: